Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 Also, in the examples folder you will find `LOTRGraphBuilder.scala`, `DegreesSeparation.scala` and `FileOutputRunner.scala` which we will go through in detail.

 ## Local Deployment
 First lets open `FileOutputRunner.scala`, which is our `main` class i.e. the file which we actually run.
 To do this we have made our class a scala app via `extends App`.
 This is a short hand for creating your runnable main class (if you come from a Java background) or can be viewed as a script if you are more comfortable with Python.
-Inside of this we can create spout and graphbuilder objects and combine them into a {scaladoc}`com.raphtory.algorithms.TemporalGraph` (via `load()`), which can be used to make queries:
+Inside of this we can create spout and graphbuilder objects and combine them into a {scaladoc}`com.raphtory.api.analysis.graphview.TemporalGraph` (via `load()`), which can be used to make queries:

 ````scala
 object FileOutputRunner extends App {